open-phytoliths/ICOPS-training-1/Github/workshop-participants-session2.md

 ## Session participants - 9am to 11am UTC
 * Javier Sopesens, jsopesens
-* Niklas Hausmann, Niklas-palaeo, simply getting used to it is challenging enough!
+* Niklas Hausmann, Niklas-palaeo,, simply getting used to it is challenging enough!
 *
 *
 *